Cell phones are a significant part of our everyday lives. As useful as they are, cell phones are distracting, especially when driving.

 Distracted driving violations can have serious consequences.
 In addition to legal penalties, distracted drivers may also face civil lawsuits to compensate victims who suffered injuries from the car crash.

 What Can I Do If a Distracted Driver Hit Me and I’m Injured

-If you suffered injuries from a car crash, you should first seek medical attention.
+If you suffered injuries from an Iowa car crash, you should first seek medical attention.

 Your doctor will:

 - Provide you a copy of your medical report.

 Once you receive treatment, you should consider contacting an experienced personal injury lawyer.
 You may be entitled to financial compensation.
 Your attorney can explain the law to you, assess your claim, and fight for your interests.

 Filing a personal injury claim can be difficult, time-consuming, and stressful.
 Hiring an attorney improves your chances of recovering the compensation you deserve.